Or Whatever You Do

 These days our dinners out are few and far between, so I really really wanted to make this myself.
 I don’t have a torch at home, so I have to plan it just right so that I can use my awesome brother-in-law’s blow torch, and this past Sunday the stars aligned and I decided to whip up a big batch of Crème brûlée for everyone to enjoy after Sunday dinner.
 It also lets me have a great excuse to shoot some photos on my sister-in-law’s amazing outdoor weathered wood hutch.
 I LOVE this thing.
 I shot Blackberry Crisp on it previously, and I think the background works so well for so many things.
 You just cannot fake true weathered wood.

-Speaking of Sunday dinner, Jen made a unbelievably good pork roast with a cream gravy, roasted potatoes, and fresh butter rolls.
+Speaking of Sunday dinner, Jen made an unbelievably good pork roast with cream gravy, roasted potatoes, and fresh butter rolls.
 That meal is one of the best I have ever had.
 We will definitely be making that again here, and I’m hoping to have that for you in a crockpot version this fall.
 You will go crazy.
 NO packets, or cream-of soups involved in that one.
 YUM.

-In the midst of the cooking and shooting the crème brûlée my 7 year old came in and informed me that I just HAD to take some “photos” of all the kids playing in the leaves.
+In the midst of the cooking and shooting the crème brûlée my 7-year-old came in and informed me that I just HAD to take some “photos” of all the kids playing in the leaves.
 Who can resist that kind of request?
 I’ll take “photos” of you anytime, you little squishy darling!
 Here are a few of my favorites from that impromptu photo shoot.

 Fall Photos Collage 1